allolex/nacre-old/README.md

 # Nacre

-Nacre is an interface to the Brightpearl accounting software service.
+Nacre is a Ruby interface to the Brightpearl accounting software service.
 It uses the Brightpearl API.

 ## Installation